nmancus1/Crispy-printer-bot/src/Readme.txt

 1. Did you have the prerequisite skills (java programming) to complete the program?
 Did you encounter technical hurdles?

 	I did have the prerequisite skills to complete this program.
 There was no technical hurdles to overcome in this case.
-Overall, this assignment was straighforward, assuming that I interpreted the vague requirements correctly.
+Overall, this assignment was straight forward, assuming that I interpreted the vague requirements correctly.
 I created two solutions to the problem of monitoring the toner levels.
 First, I created a CLI program that offered users several different options after parsing a .csv file, like to display the index of printers and check toner levels.
 Second, I added a feature that allowed a user to enter command line arguements and the program would directly output a list  of printers that were low on toner.
 This output could then be piped to a logfile